Metals: Copper Prices Hit Highest Level Since November 2014

 Continue Reading Below

-Copper prices advanced Monday, with investors continuing to bet that Chinese economic strength and lower supplies will buoy base metals.

-Copper for September delivery closed up 1.4% at $2.9805 a pound on the Comex division of the New York Mercantile Exchange -- its highest close since November 2014.
-The industrial metal reached a nearly three-year high of $3.0025 earlier in Monday's session.
+Copper for September delivery advanced 1.4% to $2.9795 a pound on the Comex division of the New York Mercantile Exchange.
+Earlier in the session, it traded as high as $2.9865 -- its highest level since November 2014.

 Prices have gained more than 15% since the end of May, supported by confidence in the global economy and a weaker dollar.
-The WSJ Dollar Index, which tracks the U.S. currency against 16 others, was down 0.4% Monday.
-A weaker dollar makes dollar-denominated metals more affordable to foreign buyers.
+The WSJ Dollar Index, which tracks the U.S. currency against 16 others, was down 0.3% Monday.

 Although the International Copper Study Group reported a seasonally adjusted supply surplus for May on Friday, many investors and analysts think supply will tighten in the future while demand growth stays steady.